 The US funds 72% of NATO expenditure.
 Even after European countries meet NATO requirements, America’s contribution will remain immensely important.

-EU countries get a good deal.
-Trump’s desire to see NATO allies pay their share isn’t remarkable; he is merely asking that they lean less heavily on the NATO crutch.
+Trump’s desire to see NATO allies pay their share isn’t remarkable; he is merely asking that they pay their share of defence costs.